BotPC0/ATT-Whisper/README.md

 ## License / Usage
 Use responsibly.
 Whisper models are released under the MIT license (see upstream repo).
 Check media rights before transcribing.

----
-Questions or want enhancements (batch script, preload, JSON output)?
-Open an issue or ask.